Kovacs Effect in Glass with Material Memory Revealed in Non-Equilibrium Particle Interactions: Simulations Results and Analysis

-In this work we study the relaxation dynamics of the system energy~\eqref{eq:E}, which is akin to the enthalpy relaxation~\cite{Montserrat1994,Grassia2018}.
-Following~\cite{Kovacs1964} we study the fractional departure from equilibrium defined as the ratio

-where $E_\infty$ is the equilibrium energy at the final temperature $T_f$ and $E(t)$ is the instantaneous value according to~\eqref{eq:E}.
-Averages have been computed over a thousand independent runs with different initial random seeds.
-The two-temperatures protocol is somewhat more complicated than the single-jump one, and it is reported for clarity in Fig.~\ref{fig:memory_sketch}.
-The protocol can be divided in three stages: During the first stage, for $t<t_0$, the system is at equilibrium at the initial temperature $T_i$, with a constant energy $E_i$ (see Fig.~\ref{fig:memory_sketch}); the second stage begins at $t_0$ when the temperature is changed to the annealing value $T_a$, with $T_a < T_i$ (down-jump), and the energy decreases (see Fig.~\ref{fig:memory_sketch}); the third stage begins at $t_a$ when the energy reaches the value $E(t_a) = E_\infty$, i.e. the equilibrium energy at the final temperature $T_f$, and the temperature is changed once more to the final value $T_f$, with $T_a < T_f$ (up-jump) and $T_f < T_i$.
-The hallmark of glassy dynamics in the third stage consists of the non-monotonic evolution of the energy that reaches a maximum, i.e. the \emph{Kovacs hump}, and relaxes back to the same value already attained at $t_a$, rather than following a steady evolution at the final temperature $T_f$ with an equilibrium value $E_\infty$.
+In this work we study the relaxation dynamics of the system energy~\eqref{eq:E} which is akin to the enthalpy relaxation~\cite{Montserrat1994,Grassia2018}.
+Averages have been computed over a few thousands independent runs with different initial random seeds.
+The two-temperatures protocol is somewhat more convoluted than the single-jump one, and it is reported for clarity in Fig.~\ref{fig:memory_sketch}.
+The protocol can be divided into three stages: during the first stage, for $t<0$, the system is at equilibrium at the initial temperature $T_i$, with a constant energy $E_i$; the second stage begins at $t = 0$ when the bath temperature is changed to the annealing value $T_a$, with $T_a < T_i$ (down-jump), and the energy decreases gradually; the third stage begins at $t_a$ when the energy reaches the value $E(t_a) = E_\infty$, in coincidence with the equilibrium value at the final temperature $T_f$, and the temperature is changed once more to the final value $T_f$, with $T_a < T_f$ (up-jump) and $T_f < T_i$.
+The hallmark of glassy dynamics in the third stage consists in the non-monotonous evolution of the energy that reaches a maximum, i.e. the \emph{Kovacs hump}, and relaxes back to the same value already attained at $t_a$, rather than remaining as a constant at the equilibrium value $E_\infty$ for the final temperature $T_f$.